roseupram/roseupram/README.md

 - 👋 Hi, I’m @howthep
-- 👀 I’m interested in bash, web, python
+- 👀 I’m interested in vim, bash, web, python
 - I'm a extreme textism, thinking everything can be controlled by text, so my focus is on text.